karthik-zadara/Terraform-Scripts/TwoInstanceCreation/README.md

 2. terraform plan
 3. terraform apply

-Note: In Variable.tf file please provide the value as per the system and user_account
+Note: In Variables.tf file please provide the value as per the system and user_account